daryllxd/til/_posts/2017-03-29-til-the-mystery-of-the-paste-in-vim.md

 title:  "TIL, 2017-03-29, THE MYSTERY OF THE PASTE IN VIM"
 date:   2017-03-29 10:48:50 +0800
 categories: programming
+summary: "Where pasting is literally the thing that nearly made me switch editors."
 ---

 - THE MYSTERY OF THE PASTE IN VIM.
 Seriously this has bothered me for so long.
 If you paste stuff from outside and they are formatted, you need to `:set paste`, paste, then `:set nopaste` after.
 THANK YOU BASED [http://vim.wikia.com/wiki/Toggle_auto-indenting_for_code_paste](http://vim.wikia.com/wiki/Toggle_auto-indenting_for_code_paste).